Ultimate Guide to Selling a Property in New South Wales

 The costs of selling property in NSW

-As the sale process begins, you need to keep an eye on all of the costs you will incur from agent fees to inspection costs.
+As the sale process begins, it’s important to keep track of all costs, from agent fees to inspection expenses.

 - Agent fees which are outlined in your agency agreement.